sulcgroup/DNA3Dpolycubes/README.md

 [//]: # (## [ipy_oxDNA]&#40;ipy_oxDNA/&#41; )
 [//]: # (Python script library for manipulation of oxDNA structures.
 These libraries are required for setting up oxDNA simulations and conversion of simulation-validated  )

+"Disclaimer"
+This software is provided for educational and research purposes only.
+It is provided “as is” without any warranty, express or implied.
+The authors make no guarantees about accuracy, reliability, or suitability for any purpose.
+Users are responsible for validating results and assume all risks associated with its use.
+The authors and contributors are not liable for any damages arising from use or misuse of this software.